 At 21 years old, Caitlin Riordan found herself in front of a female hiring manager who asked her that most fundamental of interview questions – “what is your weakness?”
 “I’m a girl and I’m young,” was her response.
 The hiring manager laughed and told her “that’s not a weakness, that’s a strength.
 Try again”.
 In the years that followed, Riordan slowly learned that “age is just a number, and neither it nor gender equal intellect or capability.”

-But at the same time, she urges female grads to realise that business mentors will come and go, and to not be over-reliant on their guidance.
+But at the same time, she urges career girls to realise that business mentors will come and go, and to not be over-reliant on their guidance.
 “Ultimately you shape your own path.
 Never leave it to a mentor, a manager or anyone else.
 When you make decisions you should make them from your gut, from your value system and in a way which sits well with your own style.”
 Furthermore, she tells grads to gather inspiration from wherever they can, including books, articles, podcasts, TED talks, family members and industry professionals.

 On the importance building a personal brand, Riordan encourages authenticity – “You are your own brand under the [insert company] banner.
 People buy from people.
 In order to be authentic, to be considered for a promotion or to be given an opportunity, you need to stand for something.
 Know your values.
 Display and act on your values.
 Practice what you preach.